valhovey/blog/the_exception_butterfly.md

 # A Missing Method

 Compared to much of Haskell, Monad Transformers have _a lot_ of methods to memorize and keep track of.
 When do you `lift` vs. `hoist`?
 How do I promote a value into the current transformer?
 The intuition comes with time and use of these patterns in your code, but a diagram can be helpful.
-It turns out there's actually a really wonderful symmetry for these operations:
+It turns out there's actually a really wonderful symmetry for these operations that I call "The Exception Butterfly":

 ![Diagram of monad transformer operations for Maybe and Either](/blog/images/the_exception_butterfly/diagram.png)

-I call this the "Exception Butterfly" and I wish I saw it a lot earlier on in my Haskell journey.
+I wish I saw this a lot earlier on in my Haskell journey.
 There are a lot of moving pieces here, but the symmetry helps a lot and explains how (once you get to know them) these operations are not that hard to put into practice.
 Granted, what about the operation we just used to improve the code in the last example?
 You'll notice that there is no arrow from `m (Maybe a)` to `ExceptT e m a`, unless you count the composition of `MaybeT` with `noteT` (which is what we did).

 As I have written more and more Haskell, that is the arrow I have been missing the most.
-Perhaps avoiding yet-another-function is defending the [Fairbarn Threshhold](https://wiki.haskell.org/Fairbairn_threshold){:target="_blank"} of Haskell, but it's so common that I am always reaching for it and so I'm going to give it a name here: `annotateT`.
+Perhaps avoiding yet-another-function is defending the [Fairbairn Threshold](https://wiki.haskell.org/Fairbairn_threshold){:target="_blank"} of Haskell, but it's so common that I am always reaching for it and so I'm going to give it a name here: `annotateT`.
 It is like an upgraded version of `noteT` that also lifts.

 ![The same diagram, but extended to include annotateT](/blog/images/the_exception_butterfly/diagram-extended.png)